fwextensions/QuicKey/docs/index.md

 ## Move tabs

-You can also move tabs to the left or right of the current tab, making it easy to pull tabs from other windows into the current one.
+You can also move tabs to the left or right of the current tab, making it easy to pull tabs from other windows into the current one, or to rearrange tabs without using the mouse.

   * Press <kbd>ctrl</kbd>&nbsp;<kbd>[</kbd> to move the selected tab to the left of the current one
   * Press <kbd>ctrl</kbd>&nbsp;<kbd>]</kbd> to move it to the right